Lob2018/SudoFX2024/README.md

       - Run with details (optional)
         - Add New Configuration > Maven > Run: clean -X javafx:run -Dprism.verbose=true -f pom.xml > Apply
         - Open and select SudoMain.java then run **SudokuFX [run details]**

+### Required Application Properties to Run

+For the application to function correctly, the following application properties must be set at the JVM level:

+- app.name: This property specifies the name of the application.
+- app.version: This property specifies the version of the application.
+  - This SemVer-like format is only numeric MAJOR.MINOR.PATCH (e.g., 1.0.0, 2.1.3).

+These properties can be defined when starting the uberjar using the -D flag, as shown below:

+    java -Djarmode=tools -Dapp.name=SudokuFX -Dapp.version=1.0.8 -jar SudokuFX-1.0.8.jar extract

+Ensuring these properties are correctly set will help maintain a consistent and secure configuration for the application.

 ## Installation (Windows)